 Note: Submissions received with is less than 21 days between time of submission and a foster home is needed, may require the pet to be boarded at the legal pet owner’s expense.

-Note: If the legal military pet owner wishes his/her “authorized representative to submit the above pet submission form(s), then the legal military pet owner needs to send an email to our National office (email@example.com) Subject Line: Authorized Representative – Body of Email: provide the individuals name, contact phone number, email address, and relationship to the legal military pet owner.
+Note: If the legal military pet owner wishes his/her “authorized representative to submit the above pet submission form(s), then the legal military pet owner needs to send an email to our National office (email@example.com) Subject Line: Authorized Representative – Body of Email: provide legal per owner’s name, pet name or names involved, state involved, the individual authorized person’s name, contact phone number, email address, and relationship to the legal military pet owner.

 Note: Though we do not require a pet entering our program to be Micro-chipped, we do recommend as an additional safety precaution that such is done.

-Note: Items 2, 3 and 4 are to be faxed to our National office via Fax # 877-788-8048 as soon as possible so the assigned coordinator can begin to assist you.
+Note: Step 2, 3 and 4 documents are to be faxed to our National office via Fax # 877-788-8048 as soon as possible so the assigned coordinator can begin to assist you.
 These documents must be received by our National office before any pets are placed into specific foster homes.

 In addition the legal military/veteran pet owner or their authorized representative is responsible for the following: